Table of Contents

 Understanding the phases of a bear market can provide valuable insights into its progression and eventual resolution:

-• High Investor Sentiment: The onset of a bear market often follows a period of exuberance and optimism in the market.
-Investors, buoyed by favorable economic conditions or speculative fervour, drive prices to unsustainable highs.
+- High Investor Sentiment: The onset often follows a period of exuberance and optimism.
+Investors, buoyed by favorable economic conditions or speculative fervor, drive prices to unsustainable highs.

-• Low Investor Sentiment (Capitulation): As economic headwinds emerge or unforeseen events unfold, investor sentiment takes a sharp downturn.
-Faced with the prospect of diminishing returns or potential losses, investors panic and rush to offload their holdings in a phenomenon known as capitulation.
+- Low Investor Sentiment (Capitulation): As economic headwinds emerge or unforeseen events unfold, sentiment takes a sharp downturn.
+Investors panic and rush to offload holdings in a phenomenon known as capitulation.

-• Speculative Activity: Amidst the prevailing gloom, opportunistic speculators may enter the market, seeking to capitalise on heightened volatility and price fluctuations.
-This phase is marked by increased trading volumes and speculative activity as investors gauge market sentiment for potential reversals.
+- Speculative Activity: Amid the gloom, opportunistic speculators may enter the market, seeking to capitalize on heightened volatility and price fluctuations.
+This phase is marked by increased trading volumes as investors gauge market sentiment for potential reversals.

 Differentiating Market Correction and Bear Market